aseldawy/CS167/Labs/Lab6/CS167_Lab6.md

 * Depending on how you extract the second file, it could be named either `nasa_19950630.22-19950728.12.tsv` or `19950630.23-19950801.00.tsv`.
 In this lab, we will use these two names interchangeably.
 * For Windows users, install the Ubuntu app from Microsoft Store and set it up.
 * To add Scala language support to IntelliJ, you can install the [Scala plugin](https://plugins.jetbrains.com/plugin/1347-scala).
 Please check the [plugin management page](https://www.jetbrains.com/help/idea/managing-plugins.html) to see the details about installing and managing plugins in Intellij.
+* Note: While the instructions in this labs use Scala, you can switch to Java if you feel more comfortable with it.
+The lab describes all the steps in Scala because this is the preferred language to use with Spark.

 ## Lab Work